nus-cs2030s/2324-s2/docs/06-tell-dont-ask.md

 boolean isInCircle = c.contains(x, y);
 ```

 This better approach involves writing a few more lines of code to implement the method, but it keeps the encapsulation intact.
-If one fine day, the implementer of `Circle` decided to change the representation of the circle and remove the direct accessors to the fields, then only the implementer needs to change the implementation of `contains`.
+If one fine day, the implementer of `Circle` decides to change the representation of the circle and remove the direct accessors to the fields, then only the implementer needs to change the implementation of `contains`.
 The client does not have to change anything.

 The principle around which we can think about this is the "Tell, Don't Ask" principle.
-The client should tell a `Circle` object what to do (compute the circumference), instead of asking "what is your radius?" to get the value of a field then perform the computation on the object's behalf.
+The client should _tell_ a `Circle` object what to do (compute the circumference), instead of _asking_ "What is your radius?" to get the value of a field, then perform the computation on the object's behalf.

-While there are situations where we can't avoid using accessor or modifier in a class, for beginner OO programmers like yourself, it is better to not define classes with any accessor and modifier to the private fields, and forces yourselves to think in the OO way -- to tell an object what task to perform as a client, and then implement this task within the class as a method as the implementer.
+While there are situations where we cannot avoid using an accessor or a mutator in a class, for beginner OO programmers like yourself, it is better to not define classes with any accessor and modifier to the private fields and force yourselves to think in the OO way -- to tell an object what task to perform as a client, and then implement this task within the class as a method as the implementer.

 ## Further Reading